Skip to content ↓

 Born and brought up in the North East of England, I moved to Keswick in 1974 to be Head of Girls PE and also to teach Biology at, the then, Keswick Grammar School.
 I am married and my two children attended Braithwaite School and then Keswick School.
 I have also held teaching posts in Sunderland and Penrith.

-I have been an active member of Crosthwaite Church for 37 years.
-I am a long standing member of the PCC.
+I have been an active member of Crosthwaite Church for 40 years and a member of the PCC.
 I have helped at, and latterly run, Crosthwaite Toddler Group where I enjoy meeting the mums, dads, grandparents as well as the babies and toddlers.
-In my spare time, I play badminton, attend aqua-zumba classes as well as walking and visiting my family and grandchildren.
-I am also a regular member of a quiz team.
+I play badminton, enjoy walking and visiting my family and grandchildren.

 Foundation Governor